The general linear 2-groupoid: Representations as pseudo-functors

 This result is truly a generalization of the situation for ordinary representations.
 That is, when $V$ is only in degree 0, then $GL(V)$ is the usual general linear groupoid, and the pseudo-functors $G\dashto GL(V )$ are just morphisms of Lie groupoids.

-\begin{proof} It is a rather direct consequence of the constructions and results collected during our work.
+\begin{proof} This is a rather direct consequence of the constructions and results collected during our work.
 In light of the set-theoretical simplicial interpretation (cf. \ref{prop:lax=simplicial}), our construction of the general linear 2-groupoid (cf. \ref{thm:GL(V)}), and our characterization for smooth nerve (cf. \ref{thm:NG}), a smooth pseudo-functor $\phi:G\dashto GL(V)$ is the same as a simplicial map $\phi:NG\to NGL(V)$.
 The degree 0 component $\phi_0$ is the same as a differential $\partial$ on $V$, the degree 1 component $\phi_1$ gives a pseudo-representation $\rho$ on $V$ compatible with $\partial$, and the degree 2 component $\phi_2$ yields a curvature tensor \smash{$\gamma:({z\xfrom h y\xfrom g x})\mapsto(\gamma^{h,g}:\rho^{hg}\then\rho^{h}\rho^{g})$}, defining a 2-term representation up to homotopy, as characterized in proposition \ref{prop:ruth}.
 Similarly, a smooth lax equivalence $H:\phi\then\psi:G\dashto GL(V)$ consists of smooth maps $M\to GL(V)_1$, $G\to GL(V)_2$, corresponding to the components $\theta$ and $\mu$ of a quasi-isomorphism (cf. \ref{prop:ruth}).
 It is straightforward to check that these correspondences between objects and arrows are functorial. \end{proof}

 There are some remarks to be made regarding functoriality.
 Firstly, even though a quasi-isomorphism $\theta:V\to V$ of representations up to homotopy gives a simplicial homotopy $NG\times I\to NGL(V)$, not every such homotopy arises in this way, as can be seen in the proof of \ref{prop:lax=simplicial}.
 Secondly, if we want to consider morphisms $V\to V$ that are not quasi-isomorphisms, then the corresponding lax transformations would involve chain maps that are not within $GL(V)$.
-Lastly, since the construction $V\mapsto GL(V)$ is not functorial, it makes little sense to frame non-invertible morphism $V\to V'$ between different vector bundles within our theory.
+Lastly, since the construction $V\mapsto GL(V)$ is not functorial, it makes little sense to frame the non-invertible morphism $V\to V'$ between different vector bundles within our theory.

-We close this paper by outlining three different problems related to our results, the first related to the infinitesimal picture, the second with the theory of 2-stacks, and the third with higher versions of our results.
+We close this paper by outlining three different problems related to our results, the first related to the infinitesimal picture, the second to the theory of 2-stacks, and the third to higher versions of our results.